 I laughed lowly.
 "Sure."
-I felt so tired.
 I honestly did want to leave, get away from her.
 Every smile of her reminded me that my heart was pounding in my chest and I did not like that feeling.

 I suddenly resolved to tell her, to do it; just do it.
 I sat up, the movement bringing us slightly closer.
 "Fine, let's talk," I said, looking at her upturned face.
 For a short second, I reveled in the delight of being taller; I loved it when a girl had to look up to talk to me.
 Then I went back to business.

 "Do you like me?"
 I asked straight away.
-I could see the shock unfold on her face.
+Shock unfolded on her face.
 She started to stutter, "W-what ar-re…?"